ArtShp/numberlink-SAT-solver/README.md

 ## Installation

-The SAT solver used is [Glucose](https://www.labri.fr/perso/lsimon/research/glucose/), more specifically [Glucose 4.2.1](https://github.com/audemard/glucose/releases/tag/4.2.1).
-The source code is compiled using
+The SAT solver used is [Glucose](https://www.labri.fr/perso/lsimon/research/glucose/), specifically [Glucose 4.2.1](https://github.com/audemard/glucose/releases/tag/4.2.1).
+The source code can be compiled using the following commands:

 ```bash
 cmake .
 make
 ```

-This example contains a compiled UNIX binary of the Glucose solver.
+This example includes a compiled UNIX binary of the Glucose solver.
-For optimal experience, I encourage the user to compile the SAT solver themselves.
+For the best experience, it is recommended that users compile the SAT solver themselves.
-Note that the solver, as well as the Python script, are assumed to work on UNIX-based systems.
+Note that the solver and the Python script are assumed to work on UNIX-based systems.
-In case you prefer using Windows, I recommend to use WSL.
+If you prefer using Windows, it is recommended to use WSL.

 ## User documentation

-Basic usage:
+Basic usage example:

 ```bash
 numberlink.py [-h] [-i INPUT] [-o OUTPUT] [-r RESULT] [-s SOLVER] [-v {0,1}]
 ```

-Command-line options:
+Available command-line options:

 - `-h`, `--help` : Show a help message.
 - `-i INPUT`, `--input INPUT` : An instance file.
 Default: "input.in".